Book Design FAQ ⭐️

-The bookstore question
+The bookstore question: distribution

 As a small indie press you might actually prefer that people could buy your latest book at the local book store.
 The irony is that the system is set up to make that very difficult and very expensive for you as a publisher.